-An experienced disability attorney or ERISA lawyer will know what information needs to go into a complete, legally sufficient administrative appeal, and this can help position you for your federal ERISA lawsuit later.
+An experienced disability insurance lawyer or ERISA lawyer will know what information needs to go into a thorough, complete, an legally superior administrative appeal, and this can help position you for your federal ERISA lawsuit later.

 Settlements in Disability Cases

 The ERISA appeals process may seem daunting for beneficiaries, especially the length of time it takes.
-Although an ERISA attorney or disability lawyer can guide you through this, consulting an experienced disability attorney or ERISA lawyer doesn’t always result in automatic reinstatement of your disability benefits.
+Although a professional can guide you through this, consulting an experienced disability attorney doesn’t always result in automatic reinstatement of your disability benefits.

-Good ERISA attorneys and disability lawyers fight not just for wrongfully delayed or denied individual and group disability benefits.
+Good ERISA attorneys fight not just for wrongfully delayed or denied individual and group disability benefits.
 They also listen to their clients’ needs.
 If you’re one of the millions of Americans living paycheck to paycheck, you don’t have a few years to wait for the approval or reinstatement of disability benefits.
-You need your disability benefits yesterday.
-Experienced disability lawyers and ERISA attorneys understand that need.
+You needed your disability benefits yesterday.
+Experienced disability lawyer and ERISA attorneys understand that need.

-An experienced disability attorney or ERISA lawyer can act as counsel and file your case.
+A skilled attorney can act as counsel and file your case.
 That attorney can also work with you if you have both group and individual disability providers.

-When appropriate, experienced disability attorneys or ERISA lawyers will review your policy and medical records and get experts on your side.
-Economic and medical experts may try to determine your future financial needs, then your disability lawyer or ERISA attorneys may present a settlement options to your insurer.
+When appropriate, your lawyer will review your policy and medical records and get experts on your side.
+Economic and medical experts may try to determine your future financial needs, then your lawyer may present settlement options to your insurer.

 This might result in complete or partial reinstatement of your disability benefits or result in a lump-sum payout.

 If it is clear from the evidence you will be entitled to years of disability benefits, your disability insurer may try to cut its losses by offering you a single, lump-sum settlement.
-Great disability attorneys or ERISA lawyers will fight for justifiable settlements for their clients.
-An experienced ERISA lawyer or disability attorney can also help you decide if a lump-sum settlement would offer the best deal for you and your family.
+Great disability insurance lawyers or ERISA lawyers will fight for justifiable settlements for their clients, and they can also help you decide if a lump-sum settlement would offer the best deal for you and your family.

-What Will Hiring a Disability Attorney or ERISA Lawyer Cost Me?
+What Will Hiring a Disability Insurance Lawyer or ERISA Lawyer Cost Me?

 You’re out of work, and you were wrongfully denied disability benefits.
 Not to mention you probably are only receiving a fraction of your income, if anything.
-So how can you afford to consult a top disability attorney or ERISA lawyer?
+So how can you afford to consult a top lawyer?
 After all, many disability law firms will start charging you by the hour, especially in ERISA cases, just to look at your material.

 Look instead for a disability litigation firm that offers completely free consultations and policy analysis, one that charges no upfront fees or costs, and that covers all litigation expenses.
 Furthermore, find a national, top-rated disability litigation firm that charges only a contingency fee (a percentage of your total recovery if you win your case)— including when dealing with complex ERISA cases.

-Another benefit of hiring a disability attorney or ERISA lawyer is the protection that it provides you.
+Another benefit of hiring a specialized lawyer is the protection that it provides you.
 Once you retain an attorney, your insurance company needs to contact your attorney directly for any further documentation.

-Your ERISA attorney or disability lawyer can collect and advise on filling out all of your forms, and knows the tricky questions to look for.
-An experienced disability attorney or ERISA lawyer also knows your rights under ERISA.
-For example, if your insurance company did not provide you with the right disclosure statements before your appeal, you may be entitled to re-appeal, and undertake another one with your ERISA attorney’s assistance.
+Your disability attorney can collect and advise on filling out all of your forms and knows the tricky questions to look for.
+An experienced disability insurance lawyer or ERISA lawyer also knows your rights under ERISA.
+For example, if your insurance company did not provide you with the right disclosure statements before your appeal, you may be entitled to re-appeal and undertake another one with your ERISA attorney’s assistance.

-Other Things to Look for in a Disability Attorney or ERISA Insurance Lawyer
+Other Things to Look for in a Disability Insurance Lawyer or ERISA Insurance Lawyer

-We’ve consistently emphasized the need for an experienced, ERISA lawyer or top-rated, national disability attorney, but haven’t yet discussed what that means.
-Here are a few questions, the answers to which may help you select the best ERISA attorney or top disability lawyer for you:
+We’ve consistently emphasized the need for an experienced ERISA lawyer or top-rated national disability insurance lawyer, but we haven’t yet discussed what that means.
+Here are a few questions, the answers to which may help you select the best ERISA attorney or the top disability lawyer for you:

 - Does the lawyer or firm exclusively take individual or group disability and life insurance cases?
 Lawyers and firms that practice other areas of law may lack the experience or knowledge that comes from a singular focus on pursuing individual or group ERISA disability claims.

-- How long has the attorney or firm practiced individual or group disability insurance law, and how many cases have they taken on?
+- How long has the law firm practiced individual or group disability insurance law, and how many cases have they taken on?
 Generally, the more experience, the better.

 - How much money has the lawyer or firm recovered for his or her disabled clients?
 This is perhaps the best metric of past success.
 A national disability litigation firm that has won hundreds of millions of dollars on behalf of its clients certainly has established a stronger track record than those new to the field.